 2] Use the Keyboard Troubleshooter

-Open the Troubleshoot page in Windows 10 Settings and run the Keyboard Troubleshooter.
+Windows 10 users can open the Troubleshoot page in Windows 10 Settings and run the Keyboard Troubleshooter.

 3] Rollback, Uninstall or Update the Keyboard driver

 You need to either update or rollback the driver.
 If you just updated any driver, and then this issue started after that you need to rollback the driver.
 If you did not, then maybe updating this device driver to its latest version will help.

 The drivers you need to work with are the ones under the option of Keyboards inside of the Device Manager.
 You can also uninstall the driver and then search the web for & download the latest version of your driver and install it.

 Check if that fixes your issue.

 It is a good idea to check if there is a physical blockage under the keys.
 If that’s the case, it’s a good idea to physically clean the keys and the keyboard.